c2lang/c2compiler/README.md

 ## Builder
 - create Modules (during parsing)
 - store ASTs (inside module)
+- extract AST builder creation from Parser and only create once (per target?)

 ## Performance
 - profile application to see where time is spent